Older children and adults develop a stiff neck that makes lowering the chin to the chest difficult or impossible, usually with a fever and headache.

 During the physical examination, doctors look for telltale signs of meningitis, particularly a stiff neck.
 They also look for a rash, especially in children, adolescents, and young adults, and for other symptoms, which may suggest a cause.
 Doctors may strongly suspect bacterial meningitis based on symptoms and results of the examination, but tests are needed to confirm the diagnosis and to identify the specific bacteria causing it.

-As soon as doctors suspect bacterial meningitis, they first take a sample of blood to be grown in a laboratory (cultured) and analyzed.
+As soon as doctors suspect bacterial meningitis, they take a sample of blood to be grown in a laboratory (cultured) and analyzed.
 Then they start treatment with antibiotics and corticosteroids immediately, without waiting for test results, because meningitis can progress rapidly.

 Did You Know...